 ICD-10-AM/ACHI 8th Edition was implemented for all event records that had an event end date on or after 1 July 2014.
 Event records coded in 8th Edition have their codes back-mapped to ICD-10-AM/ACHI 6th Edition.

+The WIESNZ15 casemix framework was based on ICD-10-AM/ACHI 6th Edition and AR-DRG v6.0x.
+The framework associated with WIESNZ16 is the same as WIESNZ15 except for the following:

+New same day (SD) designation for DRG C60B Acute and Major Eye Infections W/O CC and a new one day (OD) designation for DRG B82B Chronic and Unspecified Paraplegia/Quadriplegia W or W/O OR Procedures W Severe CC, see 3.3

-The WIESNZ14 casemix framework was based on ICD-10-AM/ACHI 6th Edition and AR-DRG v6.0x.
-The framework associated with WIESNZ15 is the same as WIESNZ14 except for the following: 3.34.2.2This means the map of pelvic exenteration surgery events to N01Z introduced for WIESNZ15 is replaced by this new mapping to a new NZ-specific DRG.4.3.14.4.45.2.325.2.23.
+Development of a new NZ-specific DRG A39W Pelvic Evisceration or Cytoreduction Procedures to fund pseudomyxoma peritonei and pelvic exenteration events, see 4.2.2.
+This means the map of pelvic exenteration surgery events to N01Z introduced for WIESNZ15 is replaced by this new mapping to a new NZ-specific DRG.

+Mechanical ventilation co-payment added for DRG P02Z Cardiothoracic/Vascular Procedures for Neonates, see 4.3.1

+Extension of the electrophysiological studies (EPS) co-payment to include cardiac ablation only events, see 4.4.4

+Introduction of two new exclusion rules for Hysteroscopy and for Medical Termination of Pregnancy; see 5.2.32 and 5.2.23 respectively.

-Changes from WIESNZ13 to WIESNZ14
+Changes from WIESNZ14 to WIESNZ15

 The WIESNZ14 casemix framework was based on ICD-10-AM/ACHI 6th Edition and AR-DRG v6.0x.
 WIESNZ15 was the same as WIESNZ14 except for the following: